 Study of outstanding works of literature of Spain from 1700 to the present.
 Prerequisite: SPAN 2043 or equivalent or consent of instructor.
-Spring of even-numbered years.
+On Demand.

 4133.
 Hispanic Culture and Civilization.

 Study of Spain and Spanish history, art, music, literature, philosophy, political and social systems from the beginnings to the present.
 Prerequisite: SPAN 2043 or equivalent or consent of instructor.
 [CAC-O] Spring of odd-numbered years.